General Questions

 cowboy_sdkships amock_hostmodule for stubbing the PVM host API

-cowboy init local - Deploy and execute actors against a real chain in seconds
+cowboy init devtargets the shared Mesa devnet- Deploy and execute actors against a real chain without a source checkout

 How much does it cost to deploy an actor?